CreasolTech/domoticz-hyundai-kia/README.md

 [![Video about Creasol DomBus modules for Domoticz](https://images.creasol.it/youtube_small.png) Video about DomBus modules](https://youtu.be/QfkT5J5FWoM)

+***

 ## Creasol DomBus modules

+Below a list of modules, produced in Europe by Creasol, designed for Domoticz to be reliable and optimized for very very low power consumption.

 Our industrial and home automation modules are designed to be
 * very low power (**around 10mW with relays OFF**)
 * reliable (**no disconnections**)